Mailchimp vs Mailerlite: The email marketing stand-off

 Email templates

-Mailerlite provides email templates as well, but you’ll need to buy their pro plan to access them.
+Mailchimp has thousands to select from, and while Mailerlite provides email templates as well, you’ll need to buy their pro plan to access them.
 Despite this, Mailerlite has a great design editor for designing and building your own templates on their free plan.

 Mailchimp and Mailerlite tie in this category as they both offer templates in their paid versions that are clean and responsive.